-At Oxfam, we strongly believe that the sum of the individual commitments is the key to build a fairer world for all.
-Since the beginning, we try to offer you many ways to engage you more innovative and exciting ways of taking action with Oxfam.
-Our aim is for every citizen to be able to take part in an action of solidarity towards the disadvantaged populations.
+At Oxfam, we strongly believe that individuals coming together is the key to build a fairer world for all.
+Since our creation, we try to offer our volunteers innovative and exciting ways of taking action with Oxfam.
+Our aim is for every citizen to be able to take part in solidarity actions to relieve the less fortunate.

 Some figures from the 2020 edition in Avallon:

 - 1224 walkers